 Transit Advocacy & Service Expansion

-Keeping the F-Market & Wharves historic streetcar line running with vintage streetcars — rather than diesel buses — takes constant advocacy.
+Keeping the F-Market & Wharves historic streetcar line running with vintage streetcars — rather than buses — takes constant advocacy.

 Market Street Railway works closely with Muni staff at all levels, along with a wide range of leaders from city government, business, and neighborhood groups to push for both a high quality and quantity of F-line service to meet growing rider demand, and to keep the vintage streetcars looking great.
 This includes effective advocacy for major service improvements on Market Street by making passenger boarding faster and easier, reducing the number of stops, and eliminating conflicts with private automobiles in the track lanes.

 Our advocacy has played a decisive role in winning the opening of a second historic streetcar line, the E-Embarcadero, from Fisherman’s Wharf to the Giants ballpark and the Caltrain Peninsula train depot in Mission Bay.
-Weekend service will begin the summer of 2015, with full seven-day service following in early 2016, according to Muni.

 San Francisco Railway Museum & Gift Shop